 “My host family have been brilliant – they are very cool!
 We do a lot together, such as salsa dancing, and we even went to a 1970s themed party together.

 For New Year, my parents came over and we had dinner with my host family!
 This was a bit stressful at first because my parents don’t speak English, but they all got on really well.”

-Katie is our Support Manager, working with our team of Local Support Coordinators to ensure that our students and host families have the best possible experience taking part in our programme.
+Isabella is our Programme Manager, working with our team of Local Support Coordinators to ensure that our students and host families have the best possible experience taking part in our programme.